khushvisram-netizen/arduino-LCD-weather-station/README.md

-# Arduino Digital Weather Station with LCD & Alarm
+# Arduino Digital Weather Station with LCD & Alarm (Indoor and Outdoor Use)

 A beginner-friendly Arduino weather station built using the Elegoo UNO R3 Super Starter Kit.
 It reads ambient temperature and humidity using a DHT11 sensor, displays real-time calibrated measurements on a 1602 LCD, and triggers an active buzzer alarm when a temperature threshold is exceeded.